theNicelander/ck3_blood_mage/README.md

    - Convert from being a witch to a Blood Mage
    - Join the Cult of Blood and complete the transformation ritual

-## Character Interactions

-Blood Mages have unique character interactions:
-- **Lifedrain**: Extract lifeforce from courtiers or prisoners
-- **Trait Drain**: Absorb congenital traits from prisoners
-- **Grant Blood Magic**: Pass on your power to worthy individuals
-- **Convert to Blood Cult**: Bring others into the crimson faith
-- **Heal Ailments**: Cure diseases and injuries of various severity
-- **Grant Crimson Warrior/Champion**: Enhance your knights with blood power

-## Strategic Gameplay

-Blood Magic offers powerful advantages but requires careful management:
-- Balance using lifeforce for spells against preserving it for longevity
-- Choose specialization paths based on your playstyle and goals
-- Build a dynasty of blood mages for maximum power
-- Create passive lifeforce generation through blood runes
-- Enhance your education to unlock powerful trait combinations